+It's important to know how to choose a CRM.
 When asked how they attract new customers, many business leaders can quickly point to their latest products and services, social media campaigns, and busy sales teams.
 But what about the customers they already have?
 How are they ensuring they stay customers and become loyal brand ambassadors?

-Things to Consider When Choosing a CRM
+How to Choose a CRM

 Consider these three well-established truths for existing customers: